-Day Two: Personal Impact – Delivered by Dr. Simon Brown, world class researcher development expert and specialist, centred on self-efficacy and positive change making
+Day one: Personal impact – Delivered by Dr. Simon Brown, world class researcher development expert and specialist, centred on self-efficacy and positive change making

-Day Three: Building Impact – Delivered by special guest facilitators from the award winning support hub Sunderland Software City, providing a focus on networking for knowledge exchange for researchers and persuasive pitching
+Day two: Building impact – Delivered by special guest facilitators from the award winning support hub Sunderland Software City, providing a focus on networking for knowledge exchange for researchers and persuasive pitching

-Day Four: Making Impact and taking action – Delivered by the Enterprise Team from Newcastle University – internationally recognised specialists in enterprise education
+Day three: Making impact and taking action – Delivered by Newcastle University’s Enterprise Team – internationally recognised specialists in enterprise education

-We have special guest facilitators joining us throughout the programme to help you explore and develop your innovative behaviours and mindset, so that you can become a more effective and impactful researcher.
+Guest facilitators will join us throughout the programme to help you explore and develop your innovative behaviours and mindset.

 At the end of the workshop participants will be able to:

 - Consider and evaluate their innovative capabilities in relation to being an effective researcher

 - Build and develop a useful networks of peers and experts to help guide their next steps